 The Joy of Cabernet

 Rombauer’s Bordeaux blend, Le Meilleur du Chai, and Single Vineyard Cabernet Sauvignons from Stice Lane and Atlas Peak, are some of the finest wines crafted in the Napa Valley.
-The 2017 vintage allocation has now closed.
-The 2018 vintage will be available in March 2023; please sign up below for updates and to be the first to access those magnificent wines.
+The 2018 vintage is now available.

 Access the Allocation